thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 3. Write a customized `BOM` to combine the modules
 4. Use `IasCable` to create the scaffolding for a `IasCable` project
 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
-  > Note: Depending on the container runtime you are going to use on your computer, you maybe have to copy the `IasCable` project inside the running container, because of access right restrictions for mapped volumes to containers.
-That is reason why I wrote some helper scripts to simplify it in that GitHub project.
+  > Note: Depending on the container runtime you are going to use on your computer, you maybe have to copy the `IasCable` project inside the running container, because of access right restrictions to access mapped local volumes to the running containers.
+That is reason why I wrote some helper scripts to simplify the copy and deletion of the resource mapped to a local volume in the current [GitHub project](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/tree/main/example).
 6. Apply the Terraform modules to create environment in IBM Cloud and backup Terraform configuration
 7. Destroy the environment on IBM Cloud